 - In the second year after the award lecture, the SCA will review the nominations and will make its decision.
 The recipient will be notified and the name will be announced at the Digital Humanities conference of that year (Award year + 2).

-The annual report of the SCA Chair to the ADHO Steering Committee will include details of the progress of the award process.
+The annual report of the SCA Chair to the Constituent Organization Board will include details of the progress of the award process.

 The recipient is chosen by the ADHO Standing Committee on Awards (SCA).
-The SCA is responsible for establishing the procedures for deciding on the Award, including procedures for soliciting and receiving nominations, reviewing the nominees' work, selecting the recipient, and writing a citation describing the achievements in recognition of which the award is given.
-The agreed procedures will be notified in writing to the ADHO Steering Committee and to the executive committees of the ADHO Constituent Organisations.
-They will also be published on the ADHO website, and on the websites of the Constituent Organisations, should they so wish.
+The SCA is responsible for establishing the procedures for deciding on the Award, including procedures for soliciting and receiving nominations, reviewing the nominees’ work, selecting the recipient, and writing a citation describing the achievements in recognition of which the award is given.
+The agreed procedures will be notified in writing to the Constituent Organization Board and to the executive committees of the ADHO Constituent Organizations.
+They will also be published on the ADHO website, and on the websites of the Constituent Organizations, should they so wish.